 - 1. Operate the motor at the normal operation velocity for your application and monitor SG_RESULT. - 2.
 Apply slowly increasing mechanical load to the motor.
-If the motor stalls before SG_RESULT reaches zero, decrease SGT.
+If the motor stalls before SG reaches zero, decrease SGT.
 If SG_RESULT reaches zero before the motor stalls, increase SGT.
 A good SGT starting value is zero.
 SGT is signed, so it can have negative or positive values. - 3.
-Now enable sg_stop and make sure, that the motor is safely stopped whenever it is stalled.
-Increase SGT if the motor becomes stopped before a stall occurs.
-Restart the motor by disabling sg_stop or by reading the RAMP_STAT register (read and clear function). - 4.
+Now monitor the StallGuard output signal via DIAG0 or DIAG1 output (configure properly, also set TCOOLTHRS) and stop the motor when a pulse is seen on the respective output.
+Make sure, that the motor is safely stopped whenever it is stalled.
+Increase SGT if the motor becomes stopped before a stall occurs. - 4.
 The optimum setting is reached when SG_RESULT is between 0 and roughly 100 at increasing load shortly before the motor stalls, and SG_RESULT increases by 100 or more without load.
 SGT in most cases can be tuned for a certain motion velocity or a velocity range.
-Make sure, that the setting works reliable in a certain range (e.g. 80% to 120% of desired velocity) and also under extreme motor conditions (lowest and highest applicable temperature).
+Make sure, that the setting works reliable in a certain range (e.g., 80% to 120% of desired velocity) and also under extreme motor conditions (lowest and highest applicable temperature).